Is this Program Right for You?

 Students live in off campus accommodation

 in downtown Thessaloniki.
 There are single and double rooms available and they come fully furnished, with an RA provided in every building to help you acclimatize to the city and country.
 You buy your own groceries to make your meals, or chose to sample from a variety of cheap eats around the city.
 There is a free University shuttle that takes you from your accommodation to class and back, or you can choose to take a taxi or bus.

 for visiting students like a tour of Thessaloniki, a day trip to Vergina, and a weekend trip to Athens and Delphi.
 Students have access to add on additional optional trips or you can travel on your own to places like Mt.
 Olympus and the beautiful sandy beaches of Halkidiki, an hour’s drive away.
 The monasteries of Mt.
 Athos (Aghio Oros) also offer opportunities for easy weekend excursions.
 Exceptional archeological sites dating to the times of Alexander the Great and the Roman and Byzantine empires are nearby as well as hundreds of Byzantine churches, and many and varied museums.
 A multitude of theaters and live music venues, world class restaurants, and thousands of small, exotic tavernas cater to all tastes.

 (and apply for a residence permit after you arrive in Greece) at least 10 to 12 weeks before you arrive to ACT.
-A student visa is a requirement for study in Greece and for enrollment at ACT.
 AU Abroad and ACT will assist you with the visa application materials but it is your responsibility to apply for the visa.
-If you are a non-EU citizen, you cannot enter into Greece for this program without an appropriate visa.